maxant/kafka-data-consistency/mf/README.md

   don't want to have to say, hey no idea whats still going to happen, rather we want to have a determinate state which can be reloaded and allow the user to restart from there
 - add the analagous timeout in the UI
-- add sessionId to requestId - errors are propagated back to the session or request?
 - after sales
   - terminate
   - cancel